 The exporters deposit their revenues in foreign currencies in banks, and may exchange some or all for RMB deposits with the banks, which can then swap currencies with PBC.
 BOC was initially established to handle foreign exchange transactions and settlement, and remained the most dominant player in the foreign exchange market.
-For instance, BOC's market share of the net exchange of foreign-currency deposits was 45.4% in 2008, 54.1% in 2009 and 42.6% in 2010, much higher than those of the other three big banks.
+For instance, BOC's market share of the net exchange of foreign-currency deposits was 45.4% in 2008, 54.1% in 2009 and 42.6% in 2010, much higher than that of the other three big banks.
 If we look at the components of deposits, we can see that 23.0% of BOC's deposits are in foreign currencies, while the ratio is only 3.7% for ICBC, 2.7% for CCB, 1.1% for ABC, and even smaller for the average SMB.
 Therefore, BOC benefited the most from foreign currency deposits before 2008, when the

-&lt;sup>12 Huang et al. (2019) show that the realized return equals the target return for 72% of the products, and the average realized return is only 16 basis point below the average target return.
+12 Huang et al. (2019) show that the realized return equals the target return for 72% of the products, and the average realized return is only 16 basis point below the average target return.

-&lt;sup>13 Figure IA2 in the Internet Appendix plots the percentages of joint-equity and urban commercial banks that offered the ceiling rates and average gap between the ceiling rates and the offered rates prior to Oct.
-24, 2015 (when the rate ceiling requirement was abandoned) and following each deposit rate ceiling adjustment.
+13 Figure IA2 in the Internet Appendix shows, prior to Oct.
+24, 2015 (when the rate ceiling requirement was abandoned), following each deposit rate ceiling adjustment, the percentages of joint-equity and urban commercial banks that offered the ceiling rates and average gap between the ceiling rates and the offered rates.
 For example, when the rate was adjusted on 22 Nov.
 2014, more than 70% of banks offered the ceiling rates; the average gap between the ceiling rates and the offered rates was smaller than 20 bps.
 After the ceiling requirement was abandoned in 2015, PBC replaced it with 'window guidance' and the "market interest rate pricing self-disciplinary mechanism," and banks remained constrained to some extent in setting deposit rates.